Katalip/ca-stinv-cnn/README.md

 pip install -r requirements.txt
 ```

-# Structure of the repository and the descriptions of each file can be found below
+## Structure of the repository
+Descriptions of each file can be found below

 ```
 |   .gitignore